moegosv/gramup/README.md

 # VIDEO_FOLDER=C:\\Users\\User\\Videos  # Windows (descomente se for usar no Windows)
 4. Crie um ambiente virtual
 No Windows:

-bash
-Copy
-python -m venv venv
+bashCopypython -m venv venv
 venv\Scripts\activate
 No Linux/Mac:

-bash
-Copy
-python3 -m venv venv
+bashCopypython3 -m venv venv
 source venv/bin/activate
 5. Instale as dependências
-bash
-Copy
-pip install -r requirements.txt
+bashCopypip install -r requirements.txt
 6. Inicie o projeto
-bash
+bashCopypython main.py
 Copy
-python main.py
+Isso deve fornecer um README bem organizado para seu projeto GramUp no GitHub.
+A estrutura está mais clara e as instruções estão organizadas em passos numerados para facilitar o entendimento e a configuração.RetryClaude does not have the ability to run the code it generates yet.
+Claude does not have internet access.
+Links provided may not be accurate or up to date.Claude can make mistakes.
+Please double-check responses.